 - failure to perform timely and appropriate maintenance on the car

 - disengaging self-driving functions while the car is in motion

 - failure to have the vehicle serviced following a recall notice

 - modification of the self-driving capabilities of the vehicle

 Assessing Blame in Accidents Involving Self-Driving Car Accidents

 Though it may seem intuitively more likely that a crash involving a self-driving vehicle would be caused by flaws or failures in this groundbreaking new technology, statistics thus far suggest that in most reported incidents of this type, it is a human driver of another vehicle that has been to blame.
 This is frequently attributed to the fact that self-driving cars are programmed to follow the rules of the road, something which can paradoxically prove dangerous when surrounded by drivers determined to disregard those same regulations.

 Navigating the Complex Landscape of Self-Driving Car Crashes

 Accidents related to self-driving cars remain largely uncharted territory when it comes to personal injury claims and litigation.
 Questions of liability can be extraordinarily complicated, and victims should not attempt to go it alone when seeking fair compensation for the losses to which they have been subjected.
 Whether your self-driving vehicle malfunctioned and you believe the manufacturer was to blame or your conventional car was hit by an autonomous counterpart, you owe it to yourself and your family to aggressively seek justice.
-To learn how attorney Jeremy Rosenthal can zealously represent your interests and protect your rights, contact us at 303.825.2223.
+To learn how a Denver self-driving car accident attorney can zealously represent your interests and protect your rights, contact us at 303.825.2223.